-This means that you have had paid, professional acting work for more than half of your working career.
+This means that you have had paid, professional acting work for more than half of your working life.

 Please send the enquiry form (or telephone ACT) before making a full application so we can check your eligibility as an actor under ACT’s criteria.

 We will need your CV of acting work if you’re not in Spotlight, with years marked against jobs.
 Eligibility is approved by the Trustees at their confidential monthly meeting.
 Also, ACT can only help if your household gross income is under £40,000 per year.